Minimizing runoff from shoreland property

 When an area is developed or altered, the way water flows is also changed.
 As land surfaces are covered with roads, driveways, or impervious surfaces (rooftops, decks, sidewalks, and parking lots), less water can seep into the soil, so runoff increases.
 This increased runoff is usually channeled into ditches, drainageways, storm sewers, or road gutters and often ends up in nearby lakes and streams.

 High flows of water can cause flooding or erosion, as well as increasing sediment in streams and lakes.
 Fine sediment can also transport nutrients such as nitrate or phosphorus, and pollutants such as sands or salts from icy roads.
 All of these processes have an adverse effect on water quality.

 Planning ahead is the first and most important step in preventing or minimizing erosion due to runoff.
 An easy way to do this is to pretend that you are a raindrop.
 In looking at the landscape or any impervious surfaces, which route would you travel?
 Obviously, you would want to take the easiest path downhill.
 Keeping that in mind, note any areas that runoff would choose to travel.

-- Are there algal blooms, green scum, or abundant plant growth in the water?
+- Algae blooms, green scum, or abundant plant growth in the water

-- Are washouts, trenches, small piles of sediment, leaves, or debris found at the bottom of slopes?
+- Washouts, trenches, small piles of sediment, leaves, or debris at the bottom of slopes

 - excess sediment reaching water